Tengen-12/Cybersecurity-Toolkit/README.md

 ## Disclaimer
 These scripts are intended for educational and ethical hacking purposes only.
 The author is not responsible for any misuse of these tools.

+## Future Implements
+Will shortly introduce with the single GUI for all of the above scripts.
+Stay connected.

 ## Author
 **Aditya Barokar** – Security Analyst & Penetration Tester